 About Eye Cancer (Retinoblastoma)

 Retinoblastoma is a rare eye cancer affecting children affecting about 300 children each year.
 The disease occurs most often in children under the age of 4 years, with 80% of cases occurring under age 3 years and virtually none above age 6 years.
 Most children (99%) with eye cancer will be cured.

 Childhood retinoblastoma originates in a part of the eye called the retina.
 The retina is a thin layer of nerve tissue that coats the back of the eye and allows a person to see.
 Retinoblasts (immature cells of the retina) multiply during gestation and early life to make enough cells to create the retina.
 Retinoblastoma is a cancer that affects these retinoblasts, causing them to multiply too much, and not to mature fully (a process called differentiation).
-Retinoblastoma in children can occur in one eye (unilateral) or both eyes (bilateral).
+In children this can occur in one eye (unilateral) or both eyes (bilateral).